-International Standard on Auditing (UK) 265
+INTERNATIONAL STANDARD ON AUDITING (UK) 265

-Communicating Deficiencies in Internal Control to Those Charged With Governance and Management

-The FRC's mission is to promote transparency and integrity in business.
+Communicating Deficiencies in Internal Control to Those Charged With Governance and Management The Financial Reporting Council (FRC) is the UK's independent regulator responsible for promoting responsible for promoting transparency and integrity in business.
 The FRC sets the UK Corporate Governance and Stewardship Codes and UK standards for accounting and actuarial work; monitors and takes action to promote the quality of corporate reporting; and operates independent enforcement arrangements for accountants and actuaries.
 As the Competent Authority for audit in the UK the FRC sets auditing and ethical standards and monitors and enforces audit quality.